 Vivenna choked down the rest of her meal.
 The dried meat tasted strongly of fish, but she had learned that by plugging her nose, she could ignore most of the flavor.
 She ate every piece, then washed it down with a few mouthfuls of warm boiled water.

 She was alone in the room.
 It was a small chamber built onto the side of a building in the slums.
 Vasher had paid a few coins for it, and for silence, though he wasn’t there at the moment.
-He’d rushed off to see to something after dropping her off.
+After dropping her off, he’d rushed off to see to something.

 She leaned back, food consumed, closing her eyes.
 She’d reached the point where she was so exhausted, she actually found it difficult to sleep.
 The fact that the room was so small didn’t help.
 She couldn’t even stretch out all the way.

 Vasher hadn’t been exaggerating when he’d said that he’d be able to get her in to see a lot of people.
-However, he also hadn’t been exaggerating when he’d said it would be difficult.
-Stop after stop, each meeting only attended by a few people, she spoke with the Idrians, consoling them, offering them promises, and begging them not to prompt Hallandren to war.
+However, he also hadn’t been exaggerating when he’d said it would be rirorous.
+Stop after stop--each meeting only attended by a few people--she spoke with the Idrians, consoling them, offering them promises, and begging them not to prompt Hallandren to war.

 It was a very different experience from when Denth had touted her around.
 There were no restaurants.
 No dinners with men in fine clothing and guards.
 No clandestine meetings attended by hundreds, or even dozens.
 Just group after group of tired, working-class men and women.
 Many of them weren’t rebellious, and a large number of them didn’t even live in the slums.
 But they were part of the Idrian community in T’Telir, and they had an effect on how their friends and family felt.

-Vasher didn’t ask her if she wanted to continue, he simply led her from location to location, apparently expecting her to keep up.
+Vasher didn’t ask her if she wanted to continue, he simply led her from location to location, expecting her to keep up.
 And so she did, forcing herself onward.
 Meeting with the people was emotionally draining, but she did it anyway, pleading with them, admitting her fault.

 She wasn’t certain if she could fix what she had done.
 But she was willing to try.
 This determination actually seemed to gain her a bit of respect from Vasher.
 It was much more reluctantly given than Denth’s respect had been.